titodalcanton/pycbc-config/O3exp/pycbc_live/README.md

 You will find a file `run.sh`, a file with a list of hosts to run MPI workers on, and two FFTW wisdom files.

-Copy the above files to `node550` under a directory in `/local/pycbc.live` (*not* NFS), obviously as the `pycbc.live` user.
+Copy the  `run.sh` and the list of hosts to `node550` under a directory in `/local/pycbc.live` (*not* NFS), obviously as the `pycbc.live` user.

+You will need to edit `run.sh` to point to the wisdom files.
+These need to be in a directory visible to all nodes (so they need to remain under `/home`)

 Starting PyCBC Live